ptrckqn/cepetro/src/pages/pl.md

-  The Wolin Concession is an Onshore/ Offshore License Block located in Northwestern Poland along the Polish-German border, 50 km North of Szczecin.
+  The Wolin Concession is an Onshore/ Offshore License Block located in Northwestern Poland along the Polish-German border and Baltic coast, 50 km North of Szczecin.
 mapImage: /images/uploads/poland-2.png
 ---